James Watson and the Race IQ Taboo: Canceled by the Woke Mob

 Obviously true.
 Antioxidants can accelerate/promote cancer growth… but you cannot generalize to “all cancers” or "all antioxidants” and there’s likely a dose-response curve here.
 Also possible that many antioxidants prevent and/or attenuate cancer growth.
 Really depends on the: (A) specific cancer, (B) specific antioxidants/dosing, etc.

 Can be argued either way.
 Depends how you define “junk.”
-I’d personally err on the side of caution in claiming that the genome is mostly junk… a lot of nuance here and can twist the facts to make a claim either way.
+I’d personally err on the side of caution and wouldn’t be quick to suggest most of the genome is “junk”… a lot of nuance is needed here.

 Nothing wrong with being an optimist.
-Tons of hype every day in the news and scientific literature.
-A lot of progress is being made… perhaps AI will speed things up with incremental improvements via new treatment permutations (e.g. drug repurposing added for adjunct treatment).
+Cancer cure hype every day in the news.
+A lot of progress is being made… perhaps AI will speed things up by enhancing cancer treatments.
 (Read: AI Hype: Deep Mind Cancer Treatment.)